 Common Conditions: Insomnia, nausea, pain, anxiety, inflammation

-Perhaps a more relevant question is: What levels of THC and CBD are best for migraines?
+Perhaps a more relevant question is: What levels of THC, CBD, and terpenes are best for migraines?
 While migraines are not necessarily considered an inflammatory disease, inflammation appears to play a role in the onset of migraines.
 This means that those suffering from migraines can also use the plant to reduce inflammation.
 As mentioned before, THC needs to be in the product to ensure more effective pain relief, but the most helpful cannabinoid for migraines is the anti-inflammatory CBD.

 Overall, remember to avoid high-potency products, try to consume a full- or broad-spectrum product, and ensure THC is present in your products in low quantities.